alainna/VALA2016/README.md

   </li>
   <li>Click <strong>Send the Request</strong>.<br />&nbsp;
   </li>
   <li>The  results will appear in the <strong>Request/Response </strong>section on the right side of the screen.
-If the full XML of the user&rsquo;s  record appears, the work was successfully updated!<br />&nbsp;
+If the full XML of the user&rsquo;s  record appears, the work was successfully updated!<br />If you receive an error, be sure to check that the headers value under <b>Add headers</b> have not been changed to garbled text, e.g. "application%2Fvnd.orcid%2Bxml".<br />&nbsp;
   </li>
   <li>Visit  the public view of your Sandbox record at http://sandbox.orcid.org/[Your  sandbox iD] to see the changes to the work in the user interface.</li>
 </ol>